terrenjpeterson/pianoplayer/README.md

 Learn how to play the piano using this Alexa skill.
 With the Echo Show, it can play videos showing the individual keys to be played for songs on the piano.

+For a demo of this skill, check out the entry in the [DevPost Alexa Contest](https://devpost.com/software/piano-teacher-using-echo-show).

 ![](/logos/logo108x108.png)

 **Architecture**